Delivering progress: 100 top achievements of the SNP in government

 88. Abolished fees for music education.
 We have removed fees for children learning a musical instrument at schools in all of Scotland.

 93. Best Start Foods.
-We’re helping families towards the costs of pregnancy or looking after a child, by introducing a prepaid card that can be used in shops or online to buy healthy foods like milk or fruit.
+We’re helping families towards the costs of pregnancy or looking after a child, with Best Start Foods – a payment that can help parents buy healthy foods like milk or fruit during pregnancy and when a child is under 3.

 94. Supporting Scotland’s broadcast industry.
-We have launched the £3 million-a-year Broadcast Content Fund, helping the sustainable growth of Scotland’s broadcast production sector and encouraging the development of new projects.
+We launched the Broadcast Content Fund, helping the sustainable growth of Scotland’s broadcast production sector and encouraging the development of new projects.

-95. The new V&A Museum in Dundee.
-We invested £38 million in the construction of the world-class V&A Museum of Design in Dundee, which opened in 2018 – and we’ve continued our support of V&A Dundee with funding of additional £2m a year.
+95. The V&A Museum in Dundee.
+We invested £38 million in the construction of the world-class V&A Museum of Design in Dundee, which opened in 2018 – and we’ve continued our support of V&A Dundee with an additional £3.8 million in 2024-5.

 96. Tackling violence against women and girls.
 We established the Equally Safe Strategy, backed up by the Delivering Equally Safe Fund, to achieve greater gender equality, maximise the safety and wellbeing of women and girls and tackle violence at its roots.